SovereignCloudStack/standards/Standards/scs-01xx-v1-dns.md

 A local DNS recursor can be used to cache and serve DNS responses locally.
 It servers as a proxy between the clients and external DNS servers.
 This improves performance and speed of DNS resolution in the infrastructure.
-Furthermore, it can be configured to use DNSSEC, DNS over HTTPS and/or DNS over TLS to increase security and privacy of DNS requests it handles for clients.
+Furthermore, it can be configured to use DNSSEC and DNS over TLS to increase security and privacy of DNS requests it handles for clients.
-Even if individual clients do not support these functionalities, they can still benefit from a local recursor's implementation of those and don't have to trust external DNS servers directly.
+Regardless of whether clients within the cloud infrastructure individually support those features or not, they all benefit from a local recursor implementing it as their DNS traffic is then properly protected outside of the infrastructure.

 As such, the implementation of local DNS recursors in the infrastructure can be very beneficial.
 This standard should consider mandating or at least recommending the use of local DNS recursors for SCS clouds to be configured as the default DNS servers for Neutron resources.